tidyverse/tidy-dev-day/tasks/tasks.md

     This gives a 1:3 helper ratio, which feels good.

 -   Avoid the classroom layout of long rectangle tables.
-    Prefer circular tables if possible as they encourage group discussion (and attendees seem to really like it).
+    Prefer banquet setups if possible as they encourage group discussion (and attendees seem to really like it).

 -   Need location for barrista (including power).